 This has geographical dimensions, as well as racial, gender, disability-based, and others.
 The most privileged interests profit from wealth extraction, while the least privileged tend to be those being extracted from.

-Other terms that have often been used in this context: Order Cheap Tramadol Online; Producers vs. Predators; there are various other terms, some less pleasant.
+Other terms that have often been used in this context: Order Tramadol Florida; Producers vs. Predators; there are various other terms, some less pleasant.

 This framing provides exceptionally rich research material, into the many different mechanisms of financial wealth extraction.